k10sj02/thedataplaybook/content/posts/fast-beautiful-data-visualizations.md

+---
-# 5 Fast Tips for Better Data Visualizations (Without Starting from Scratch)
+title: "5 Fast Tips for Better Data Visualizations (Without Starting from Scratch)"
+date: 2025-04-09 03:00:35 -0400
+draft: false
+tags: ["tableau", "dashboard", "data visualization"]
+categories: ["blog", "data science"]
+---

 Let’s be real—data visualization can be frustrating, even for Tableau power users.
 I often get so buried in the numbers that stepping back to *communicate* insights can feel like a chore.
 It’s like cooking a great meal but serving it on a paper plate—no matter how good the food is, it won’t land the same.